-When using IoT technology, managers are equipped with accurate insights and are continuously aware of the performance of systems and devices, which results in faster and better-informed decision-making.
+With IoT technology, managers are equipped with accurate insights and are continuously aware of the performance of their systems and devices, which results in faster and better-informed decision-making.

 IoT empowers direct communication between employees and network components, significantly enhancing productivity.

-Also, real-time data access enables faster decision-making and contributes to improved responses to market fluctuations.
+Also, real-time data access enables faster decision-making and contributes to improved response to market fluctuations.
 That is why new products quickly move from concept to commercialization, contributing to significant time savings.

 Quality is the decisive factor that determines the behavior of potential customers and turns prospects into loyal clients.
-The Internet of Things technology provides predictive maintenance tools together with statistical evaluations that help innovate, plan, design, build, operate and maintain industrial facilities, resulting in improved quality of goods.
+Internet of Things technology provides predictive maintenance tools and statistical evaluations that help innovate, plan, design, build, operate and maintain industrial facilities, resulting in improved product quality.

 Moreover, connected devices eliminate human error and prevent the commercial distribution of defective goods, which significantly enhances customer satisfaction.

-Transformation of large, mature systems always requires a lot of effort and energy, no matter the industry.
-The adoption of the Internet of Things in manufacturing faces some significant challenges as well.
+The transformation of large, mature systems always requires effort and energy, no matter the industry.
+Manufacturing is no exception.
+Some significant challenges are associated with the adoption of the Internet of Things in enterprises.

-Security remains the greatest concern of all connected devices because data is transmitted between numerous nodes and can be extremely vulnerable without proper security measures.
+Security remains the most significant concern for connected devices because data is transmitted between numerous nodes and can be highly vulnerable without proper security measures.

 Today, manufacturing is the primary victim of hacking attacks.
-When traditional factories transform to digital ones, they turn into IP-based systems where each connected item is vulnerable to cybercrime.
-That is why manufacturers should prioritize security and safety by stipulating efficient protection solutions.
+When traditional factories transform into digital ones, they turn into IP-based systems where each connected item is vulnerable to cybercrime.
+That is why manufacturers should prioritize security and safety by implementing efficient protection solutions.

-Manufacturers must adapt to sophisticated hacking technologies in order to avoid data loss, theft of intellectual property or other intrusions.
+Manufacturers must adapt to sophisticated hacking technologies to avoid data loss, theft of intellectual property, or other intrusions.
 Legacy equipment that incorporates IoT technology should be equipped with defensive tools.
-In the creation of a new connected environment, the security strategy should be considered from the very beginning.
+In creating a new connected environment, a security strategy should be implemented from the very beginning.

 2. Skills Gap

-It can also be difficult for industry executives to make decisions due to the lack of knowledge and IoT competencies.
-As a result, over the next decade, 2 million manufacturing jobs may become vacant due to the skills gap.
+It can also be difficult for industry executives to make decisions due to their lack of IoT knowledge and competencies.
+As a result, over the next decade, 2.4 million manufacturing jobs may become vacant due to the skills gap.